monstermichl/ebcommander/README.md

 ---

 ### Complex calls
-For more versatile operations a config file must provided.
+For more versatile operations a config file must be provided.
 It can contain several settings to apply filters on projects, distributions, versions and files, store JSON and YAML files and download the retrieved files.
 For more information see example-config.yaml

 The config is provided by the following arguments